Key takeaways:

 Try these tips to promote your cleaning business and market your services to businesses or homeowners that need to contract cleaners:

 - Encourage word of mouth referrals, and ask your immediate friends and family to help spread the word about your new business.
 Then, network with local real estate agents, property managers, office managers, and other business owners in your community.
-One of them might be a prospective customer, so get ready to give your elevator pitch.
+One of them might be a prospective customer, so get your elevator pitch ready.

 - Use lead generation home service websites (such as Angi or Yelp) to gather contact information from potential leads.
 These sites help connect you with prospective customers actively looking for cleaners in their areas.